AdamT1010/Analyst-os/README.md

 ## Tech (Simplified)

-Python, SQL, data analysis libraries, and modern dashboard technologies.
+Python, SQL, API integrations, data analysis libraries, and dashboard technologies.

 ---

+## Industry Fit

+The system is best suited for digital, SaaS, e-commerce, and data-driven commercial environments.

+It alså fits more specialized industries (e.g. healthcare, manufacturing, logistics)

+---

 ## Status

-This project is actively being developed, with ongoing improvements.
+This project is actively being developed and continuously improved.